-- I. If a case contains multiple items in one container, the item(s) tested must be given separate item numbers, different from the item(s) not tested.
-Internal packaging/containers do not have to have an item number or be on the items tab, but do need to be included on the report.
+- L. If a case contains multiple items in one container, the item(s) tested must be given separate item numbers, different from the item(s) not tested.
+Internal packaging/containers do not have to have an item number or be on the items tab, but does need to be in the notes in the matrix.
 Examples: - 1.
 One plastic bag containing three spoons, and only one of the spoons is tested.
 The spoon tested would be labeled "Item 1A" and the remaining two spoons, not tested, would be labeled "Item 1B". - 2.
 One plastic bag containing multiple filter papers with residues, and only one of the filter papers is tested.
 Physically separate the filter paper(s) tested from filter papers not tested, by placing in separate appropriately labeled plastic bags.